How to Get One of America’s Best Backcountry Campsites

 By Michael Lanza

-See my story “Tent Flap With a View: 25 Favorite Backcountry Campsites,” which shares photos and short anecdotes from the most breathtakingly pretty places in the wilderness where I’ve pitched a tent (or slept under the stars) over nearly three decades of backpacking and trekking all over the U.S. and the world while writing for this blog and for many years as the Northwest Editor of Backpacker magazine.
-That story has links to existing stories at The Big Outside about the trips on which I enjoyed those special campsites, and those individual stories include trip-planning information on how to visit each one yourself.
+Don’t miss my feature story “Tent Flap With a View: 25 Favorite Backcountry Campsites,” where I share photos and short anecdotes from the prettiest places in the wilderness where I’ve pitched a tent (or slept under the stars) over nearly three decades of backpacking and trekking all over the U.S., writing for this blog and for many years as the Northwest Editor of Backpacker magazine.
+That story also includes links to existing stories at The Big Outside about the trips on which I enjoyed those special campsites.

 I’ve helped many readers plan an unforgettable backpacking trip in the Sawtooths and elsewhere.
 Want my help with yours?
 Find out more here.